-Mentally yeah, no expectation.
-No, I have the luck to be alive to play golf, some people out there dying on the streets, have problems, then I am happy to live.
-I know that may be tomorrow it is over, then I enjoy myself like, if I made a good shot, its good, if I made the bad shot it is also good, I try, I did my best and that’s it.
+Mentally no expectation.
+No, I have the luck to be alive to play golf, some people out there are dying on the streets, have problems, then I am happy to live.
+I know that maybe tomorrow it is over, then I enjoy myself like, if I make a good shot, its good, if I make a bad shot it is also good, I try, I did my best and that’s it.

 What does golf mean to you?

 Life!
-Yeah life, Ah for me it is the ideal therapy for people having problems like we have but its life yeah.
+Yeah life, Ah for me it is the ideal therapy for people having problems like we have but its life.

 What has been your best moment in golf?